List of Animorphs books

 This is a list of all books in the Animorphs series by K. A. Applegate.
 For a list of authors who ghostwrote much of this series using Applegate's name, see Animorphs.

-Animorphs main series
+List of main books and companion books in publication order

 There are fifty-four books in the main series.

-Companion books

 Chronological list

 This is a chronological list of the Animorphs books by K. A. Applegate, as applies to storyline continuity.